 - how the Sensitive temperament leads to unique gifts (an insight into the process)

 - why it's in everyone's best interests to help Highly Sensitive people to thrive

 - where the overstimulation that's often the most visible feature of the temperament comes from - and why this isn't what their 'sensitivity' is really about

 - how to see past this: my goal

 - benefits and reasons for reducing unhelpful stimulation for HS people at work

 This recording was made using my computer's microphone, in the middle of summer, so there's fan noise in the background.
 I hope it's not too distracting - I think it is at first, and then you become used to it.
 As I don't have a dedicated podcast, I'm not focusing on recordings and don't have a separate microphone.
-I am considering it - but for now, I'm practising, and the message is the most important thing.
+For now, the message is the most important thing.
 I hope that message comes across, despite the imperfect nature of the recording.

 There are two options for listening: the weblink below to the track on SoundCloud, and a downloadable audio file.